canaria10/intelora.core/README.md

 For Developers and Contributors: CLONE THE REPOSITORY

-For Normal Users : DOWNLOAD THE LATEST RELEASE OR THE COMPRESSED PACKAGE
+For Normal Users : DOWNLOAD THE LATEST [RELEASE](https://github.com/Intelora/core/archive/master.zip)

 ## Build and Setup Intelora